To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Sleeping Facilities

-Safety is our first concern.
-Do not move beds from their established position as they are designed to minimize disease transmission and to provide the safest egress should there be an emergency requiring evacuation.
-Do not place items on the table under the Emergency Window as this is to be used as an assistant to climb out of the window as safely as possible to a platform outside the window.
+Safety is the primary concern.
+Do not move beds from their established positions, as they are arranged to minimize disease transmission and ensure safe egress during emergencies.
+Do not place items on the table under the Emergency Window, as it is intended to assist with safe exit.

-Mattresses are not to be moved from assigned rooms or in paths of egress without permission from the camp host and must be returned before departure.
+Mattresses are not to be moved without permission from the Camp Host and must be returned before departure.

-All campers, unless other arrangements are made by the Group Leader, are expected to provide their own bedding
+Unless other arrangements are made, guests are expected to provide their own bedding.

-Children under the age of 18 should not be allowed in the sleeping facility without proper supervision.
+Children under 18 should not be allowed in sleeping facilities without proper supervision.

-To keep mice, rats, and other rodents out of your room please do not bring or eat food in your room.
+To keep rodents out, please do not bring or eat food in sleeping rooms.

-Special care should be taken to put paper towels, sanitary napkins, and similar items in the trash and not in the plumbing fixtures.
+Paper towels, sanitary products, and similar items must be placed in the trash, not in plumbing fixtures.

-Activity Center and Dinning Room chairs and tables are not to be used outside and are to be put back in their appropriate locations when finished.
+Activity Center and Dining Room furniture is not to be used outside and must be returned to appropriate locations.

 Group Clean-up Responsibilities

-Groups have the option of cleaning up after themselves or leaving the cleaning up to the camp staff.
-Charges will be based on group’s decision.
-See “Camp Winnekeag Group Clean-up Responsibilities†sheet.
+Groups have the option of cleaning up after themselves or leaving cleanup to the camp staff.
+Charges will be based on the group's decision.
+Refer to the "Camp Winnekeag Group Clean-up Responsibilities" sheet.

-Before departure, the group leader may request a tour with the Camp Host to be sure that camp expectations have been met otherwise they may leave it up to the camp host to assess proper clean up and charge the group $20/ hour for items not properly cleaned.
+Before departure, the Group Leader may request a walkthrough with the Camp Host to ensure expectations have been met.
+Otherwise, the Camp Host will assess cleanup needs, and the group may be charged for items not properly cleaned.